Savings vs. checking account: Here’s the difference

 Are all checking and savings accounts the same?

 The best checking accounts have no monthly service fees, no monthly maintenance fees, free overdraft protection, and fee-free ATMs or ATM rebates.
 Some checking accounts will even give you a high rate on your average monthly balance.
-So, if you forget to deposit a chunk of change into your savings, not all is lost.
-You’ll get some interest on that too.
+So, if you forget to deposit a chunk of change into your savings, not all is lost, and you’ll get some interest on that too.

 Are my checking and savings accounts both insured?

 What happens if a bank “goes under”?
 Most checking and savings accounts at banks and credit unions are federally insured up to $250,000.
-Banks are insured by the Federal Deposit Insurance Corporation or FDIC.
-Credit unions are insured for the same amount of money by the National Credit Union Administration or NCUA.
+Banks are insured by the Federal Deposit Insurance Corporation (FDIC).
+Credit unions are insured for the same amount of money by the National Credit Union Administration (NCUA).

 It’s very important to check that your financial institution is insured.
 Some places are not insured.
 So, if they go under, you could lose everything in your account – scary!
 Before opening a new account, check that your deposits are insured.